 At Uppertunity, we provide a pluralistic mentoring service for individuals with additional needs, learning disabilities, autism, physical health barriers and mental health barriers to resolve personal problems.

-This type of approach is about using a combination of methods and theories, tailoring the sessions to the individual’s needs with an emphasis on working collaboratively.
+This type of approach is about using a combination of methods and theories, tailoring the sessions to the individual’s needs with an emphasis on working together.
 Our methods include talking therapy, mindfulness, sensory cubes, gardening, art, baking and more.

-· Improving self-esteem and becoming reflective in personal relationships
+Improved self-esteem and becoming reflective in personal relationships

 Potentially leading to healthier life choices

-Finding increased enjoyment and fulfillment in life
+Finding increased enjoyment and fulfilment in life

 Improving self-knowledge and clarity of mind

-· Developing coping mechanisms for the future
+Developing coping mechanisms for the future

-We use different assessments tools such as ‘My World Triangle’, ‘Wellbeing Wheel’ and ‘Anxiety Measures’ in the first session.
-This is used throughout the individual’s journey with us.
-Sessions last approximately 50 minutes.
+We use different assessment tools such as ‘My World Triangle’, ‘Wellbeing Wheel’ and ‘Anxiety Measures’ in the first session.
+This is used throughout your journey with us.

 If you wish to continue mentoring, a mutual agreement will be made.
 You will see the same person and build a relationship with them, and sessions will usually occur weekly at the same time.
-On rare occasions, a client might need referral on to another agency.
+On rare occasions, you might need referral on to another agency.
 If this is the case, then the therapist will discuss this with you.